Yeeldx/yeeldbox-devdocs/docs/getting-started/guides/how-boost-works.md

 #### Earning Trading fees

-Based on Yearn's share of the total veCRV, 50% of trading fees will be claimed as CRV, out of which 10% will in turn be locked into the Curve DAO for more veCRV.
+Based on Yeeldx's share of the total veCRV, 50% of trading fees will be claimed as CRV, out of which 10% will in turn be locked into the Curve DAO for more veCRV.

 ### Boosting

 Beyond staking, another major incentive for CRV is the ability to boost your rewards on provided liquidity.
 Vote locking CRV allows you to acquire voting power to participate in the DAO and direct CRV reward allocations towards selected pools, earning a boost of up to **2.5x** on the liquidity you are providing.

-The actual boost multiplier is determined by a formula that depends on the current pool gauge liquidity as a fraction out of the total amount of liquidity provided in Curve pools by Yearn, and the fraction of voting power that the veCRV constitutes out of the total (i.e. its share of the current total of veCRV issued).
+The actual boost multiplier is determined by a formula that depends on the current pool gauge liquidity as a fraction out of the total amount of liquidity provided in Curve pools by Yeeldx, and the fraction of voting power that the veCRV constitutes out of the total (i.e. its share of the current total of veCRV issued).

-A "Yearn boost" tool displaying Yearn's current active and potential boost is available [here](https://crv.ape.tax/).
+A "Yeeldx boost" tool displaying Yeeldx's current active and potential boost is available [here](https://crv.ape.tax/).

 See the [Curve Guide](https://resources.curve.fi/guides/boosting-your-crv-rewards) for more details on the formula and its calculation.